marcusoftnet/marcusoftnet.github.io/_posts/2007-11-13-swedish-brass-band-championships-2007.md

 That [Solna](http://www.solnabrass.com/) was second was not too surprising either.

-After that it was quite open and i congratulate [Malmö Brass band](http://www.malmobrassband.com/) with the third place.
+After that it was quite open and I congratulate [Malmö Brass band](http://www.malmobrassband.com/) with the third place.
 And that [Torsby](http://www.torsbybrass.se/) was fourth was a real feat - well done [Torsby](http://www.torsbybrass.se/) and Berit Palmquist!